elelitta/WFL/second-question.md

 It has to be remembered that, while searching by WFRs or PoS, a few peculiarities of the Lemlat lexical basis can result in a rather unconventional classification of the rules, which impacts especially \(but not solely\) on searches performed on compounds.
 For instance, participial adjectives are not included in the Lemlat lexical basis, because they are considered part of the verbal paradigm.
 This means that certain compounds that would be expected to have an adjective \(A\) as one of their constituents have a verb \(V\) instead, e.g. adjective altisonus \(altus + sono\) ‘that sounds high up, sublime’ can be found among V+V=A compounds rather than among A+V=A. Also, adjectival adverbs are considered in Lemlat adverbial cases of the adjectival declension, hence a word such as dulciloquus \(dulce + loquor\) ‘sweet talking’ is to be found among A+V=A, rather than I+V=A.

-**Deeper searches: how to use regular expressions to look into thematic vowels.**
+**Across the free text search options it is possible to use regular expressions.**